phrbmr/CS50/README.md

   >   - *e. love.window.setMode(width, height, params)*: used to initialize the window´s dimensions and set to parameters (vsync, full screen, resizable, etc)

 10. The Low-Res Update

+  > - Important functions:
+  >   - *a. love.graphics.setDefaultFilter(min, mag)* : sets the texture scaling filter when minimizing and magnifying textures and gonts (default is bilinear, using "Nearest Neighbor" aka "Point" or "nearest")
+  >   - *b. love.keypressed(key)* : callback function that executes whenever a key is pressed
+  >   - *c. love.event.quit()*    : terminates the application
+  >   - *d.
+  >   - *e.

 11. Texture Filtering
 12. The Rectangle Update
 13. The Paddle Update